 - Although the Child Welfare Act suggests that Manitoba and New Brunswick kids under 12 cannot be left alone, all other provinces do not have a mandated age when kids can be left alone.

-Once you’ve decided they are ready, here’s how to prepare your child to be alone:
+Here’s how to prepare your child to stay home alone:

-- Have a plan in place in the case of an emergency.
+- Have a plan in place in case of an emergency.

 - Make sure they know how to dial 911.